shoplineos/shopline-sdk-go/README.md

         ...
     }
   ```
-* step2:Define a Service struct and implements the Service Interface
+* step 2: Define a service struct and implement the service interface
   ```
     type OrderService struct {
       client.BaseService